MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Background and Motivation

 \paragraph{Moving to Unfolded GNNs.} An \textit{unfolded} GNN architecture ensues when the functional form of $h$ is explicitly chosen to align with the update rules that minimize a second, \textit{lower-level} energy function denoted as $\ell(Y)$.
 In this way, it follows that $\ell\left(Y^{(k)}\right) = \ell\left(h\left[Y^{(k-1)};W,A,X\right]\right) \leq \ell\left(Y^{(k-1)}\right)$, This restriction on $h$ is imposed to introduce desirable inductive biases on the resulting GNN layers that stem from properties of the energy $\ell$ and its corresponding minimizers (see Section \ref{sec:why_ugnn} ).

-While there are many possible domain-specific choices for $\ell(Y)$ in the growing literature on unfolded GNNs~\cite{ebbs, halo, twirls, ma2021unified, appnp, pan2020unified, zhang2020revisiting, zhu2021interpreting, lazygnn}., we will focus our attention on a particular form that encompasses many existing works as special cases, and can be easily generalized to cover many others.
-Originally inspired by~\citet{orig-energy} and generalized by \citet{twirls} to account for node-wise nonlinearities, we consider

-where $\lambda>0$ is a trade-off parameter, $f$ represents a trainable base model parameterized by $W$ (e.g., a linear layer or MLP), and the function $\zeta$ denotes a (possibly non-smooth) penalty on individual node embeddings.
+While there are many possible domain-specific choices for $\ell(Y)$ in the growing literature on unfolded GNNs~\cite{halo, ebbs,ma2021unified, appnp, pan2020unified, twirls, zhang2020revisiting, zhu2021interpreting, lazygnn}, we will focus our attention on a particular form that encompasses many existing works as special cases, and can be easily generalized to cover many others.
+Originally inspired by~\citet{orig-energy} and generalized by \citet{twirls} to account for node-wise nonlinearities, we consider where $\lambda>0$ is a trade-off parameter, $f$ represents a trainable base model parameterized by $W$ (e.g., a linear layer or MLP), and the function $\zeta$ denotes a (possibly non-smooth) penalty on individual node embeddings.
 The first term in (\ref{eq:full-graph-energy}) favors embeddings that resemble the input features as processed by the base model, while the second encourages smoothness across graph edges.
 And finally, the last term is included to enforce additional node-wise constraints (e.g., non-negativity).

 We now examine the form of $h$ that can be induced when we optimize (\ref{eq:full-graph-energy}).
-Although $\zeta$ may be non-smooth and incompatible with vanilla gradient descent, we can nonetheless apply proximal gradient descent in such circumstances \cite{proximal}, leading to the descent update
+Although $\zeta$ may be non-smooth and incompatible with vanilla gradient descent, we can nonetheless apply proximal gradient descent in such circumstances \cite{proximal}, leading to the descent step

 where $\alpha$ controls the learning rate and $\operatorname{prox}_\zeta(u) :=\arg\min_y \frac{1}{2}\|u-y\|_2^2+\zeta(y)$ denotes the proximal operator of $\zeta$.
 Analogous to more traditional GNN architectures, (\ref{eq:full-update}) contains a $\zeta$-dependent nonlinear activation applied to the output of an affine, graph-dependent filter.
 With respect to the former, if $\zeta$ is chosen as an indicator function that assigns an infinite penalty to any embedding less than zero, then $\operatorname{prox}_\zeta$ reduces to standard ReLU activations; we will adopt this choice for \model.